maylay/fediwiki/CONTRIBUTING.md

 ### [Back to home](/)

 To contribute to the project, make a merge request at <https://github.com/mitchellurgero/fediwiki>.
-Alternatively if you want to contribute from elsewhere (e.g. Github, Bitbucket, personal repo, etc.) [mitchell](https://gnusocial.me/stitchxd) and either of us will be willing to take a look at your changes.
+Alternatively if you want to contribute from elsewhere (e.g. Github, Bitbucket, personal repo, etc.) you need to clone the repo to your choice of version control and then submit a PR.
 Once merged, the changes will take effect on the live server within an hour after they're pushed to the repo.

 This wiki is made up of Markdown files.
 [Here's a good reference for the Markdown syntax.](https://en.support.wordpress.com/markdown-quick-reference/)